shane-wright/weaver-tools/tauri/tibr/docs/component-standard.md

-# Component Design Standard
+# TIBR Component Design Standard

 ## Overview

-Components are designed in a standard way to create a html element with various configuration options.
+TIBR Components are designed in a standard way to create a html element with various configuration options.

 It allows developers to customize a component's behavior, appearance, and functionality through a set of optional parameters.